Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Expansion_1HCL.md

 `M115 B123`

 If that fails try placing a jumper on the CAN_RST pins and powering up, then power down and remove the jumper before powering up again, this will reset the CAN-FD bus settings to the default (address 123, bus speed 1Mbps)

+## Update the bootloader

+Duet 3 expansion boards and tool boards have a bootstrap loader written to the start of flash so that they can load firmware from the main board via CAN.
+This bootloader may occasionally need to be updated in order to support new features.
+See [Updating the bootloader on Duet 3 expansion and tool boards](/User_manual/RepRapFirmware/Updating_bootloader).

 ## Updating the firmware